motif-project/motif-node-docker/readme.md

   - To use an existing keystore, copy the keystore file to `./motif/data`.
   - To create a new wallet, move the existing keystore file from `./motif/data` to another folder and restart the container.
 - **Accessing Localhost**:
+  - To Access localhost from within the Docker Container use the following.
   - On macOS/Windows: Use `host.docker.internal` as the host.
-  - On Linux: Run `ip addr show docker0` to find the Docker-assigned IP for the local machine.
+  - On Linux: Run `ip addr show docker0` to find the Docker-assigned IP for the local machine and use that ip as host in docker container.
+= **Bitcoin Wallet**:
+  - All signet data including wallets is saved in `./btc/data/signet` folder.
+Do not replace or move this folder, otherwise Docker will start the IBD process again and will create new btc wallets.

 ---